 If you can get emergency dental attention as quickly as possible, you can greatly increase your chances of preventing long-term problems from occurring.
 A general rule of thumb is to seek dental assistance as fast as you can.
 The longer a broken, chipped, missing, or intruded tooth goes untreated, the more likely it is to spread decay and nerve damage throughout your mouth.

-At Alta Dental Care, we provide a wide range of emergency services to prevent patients from suffering from the long-term effects of dental trauma.
+At My Dentist Upland, we provide a wide range of emergency services to prevent patients from suffering from the long-term effects of dental trauma.
 While some injuries may be minor, they can have lasting damage if they are not properly treated.

 Treat Your Sports Injuries ASAP!

 It is common for players, especially children, to suffer some injuries during physical contact sports.
 There are precautions to take into account.
 Such as wearing a mouth guard during sports matches, that can greatly reduce the chance of getting injured.
 If an injury does occur, you need to seek dental help as quickly as possible.
-Our Alta Dental Care specialists are standing by to provide comprehensive care that will fit your needs.
+Our My Dentist Upland specialists are standing by to provide comprehensive care that will fit your needs.
 For more information, contact us online or call us at (909) 451-8300 to make an appointment.